eastsiberiadevelopment/PrivacyPolicy/index.md

 **7. Contact Us**

-If you have any questions about this Privacy Policy, data protection, please contact us at east.siberia.development@gmail.com
+If you have any questions about this Privacy Policy, data protection, please contact us at east.siberia.development@gmail.com or kovatet@gmail.com